-The MS in Environmental Science and Policy is intended to be flexible to meet the needs of individual students.
+The MS in Environmental Science and Policy is designed to provide a foundation of knowledge about ecosystems, environmental science, and policy.
 The degree requires a minimum of 30 total credits with six credits for a thesis and 24 course credits, or 3 credits for a research project and 27 course credits.

 There are four required courses in the program – The Nature of Environmental Systems, Environmental Policy, Forest Ecosystems, and Science Colloquium Series.
 The objective of these core courses is to create a comprehensive foundation in environmental science common to all students.
 In addition, the program requires at least one of the courses listed in each of the categories of biophysical science, social science, and integrative.

 As an Environmental Science and Policy graduate student, you will work with your advisor to develop a Program of Study which is approved by the Environmental Science and Policy Program Coordinator.
 Advisors also guide student theses and research projects which include an outreach component to provide communication experience.

 You’ll be expected to develop a thesis or research project focusing on an issue important to you and the regional environment.
 Student research projects are varied and applied, and outreach components are encouraged to provide communication experience.
 Recent research projects include:

 - Understanding the hydrology of a forested watershed

 - Exploring the value ecosystem services in regions of New Hampshire

 - Investigating climate change through researching lake sediments